gsnaveen/Data-Conversations/Articles/Zero Maintainance Enterprise.md

 1) Design.
 2) Self Service.
-3) Smart Employees willing to work as a team.
+3) Talented Employees willing to work as a team.

 ----------------------------------------------------------------------------------------------

 1) Design.

-   It all starts with the design.. weather it's a Process or a Product.
+   It all starts with the design.. whether it's a Process or a Product.
     * Apple is known for it's Product design.
     * GE is known for processes and good products.